-If your goal is knowing more about how to use computers, you should investigate the following course:
+If your goal is knowing more about how to use computers, you should investigate the following courses:

-• CS 1C-Introduction to Computing at Stanford.
+- CS 1C-Introduction to Computing at Stanford.
 This one-unit course is offered in the Autumn quarter only and makes sure you have a level of "computer literacy" that will allow you to function effectively at Stanford.
-It does not teach programming at all.
+It does not teach programming at all. - CS 2C-Introduction to Media Production.
+This course covers topics related to editing and publishing mulitmedia (sound, image, and video), including using applications like Photoshop and iMovie.
+Like CS 1C, this course does ot teach programming and requires no programming experience.